unrouted/disty/README.md

 # distribd

 A simple replicated docker registry cluster. `distribd` is like a [distribution](https://github.com/docker/distribution/) instance running in local file system mode, but nodes can form a cluster and replicate images amongst themselves.
-The nodes can tolerate outages as long as there is a quorum.
+A cluster of nodes can tolerate outages as long as there is a quorum.

-:exclamation: `distribd` is currently still in Alpha. :exclamation:
+:exclamation: `distribd` is currently still in Alpha.
+In particular, we just moved from Python to Rust.
+Stay away unless you want to help fix bugs. :exclamation:

 ## Is it for me?